 So, to increase reviews, companies say, “Hey Amazon, I’ll give out 100 free products to 100 people who have a history of writing solid reviews.”
 Then Amazon holds up those 100 free products and asks their Vine community (made up of seriously dedicated reviewers) to call dibs.
 Reviewers jump at the chance to review the product because they get to keep it.

-2. How do I get an invite?
+3. How do I get an invite?

-In short, become a good reviewer!
+Become a good reviewer!

 Vine members are invited based on the quality (not necessarily quantity) of their Amazon reviews.
-Each review on Amazon receives a ranking based on how helpful it is to other buyers.

 If you are consistently posting helpful, substantial, detailed reviews of Amazon products that are ranked as “highly helpful” by other shoppers, you could be chosen.

-3. I’m ready to review like a krazy person, but is there a catch?
+4. I’m ready to review like a krazy person, but is there a catch?

 This means you’ll have to pay taxes on the retail value of any products you receive if the total combined retail value reaches over $600 that year.
 So, even if a gadget you receive is on sale for $500, but the retail value is $1,000, you’ll still owe taxes on $1,000.

-4. Can I make money selling the items on eBay after I’m done reviewing them?
+5. Can I make money selling the items on eBay after I’m done reviewing them?

 Nope, sorry.
 Items cannot be sold after receiving them in exchange for a review.

-5. Realistically, what kinds of items will I be reviewing?
+6. Realistically, what kinds of items will I be reviewing?

 Before you have visions of free big screen TVs and luxury grills making their way to your humble abode, you should note that most of the reviewable products are small, as opposed to the big-ticket freebies we fantasize about.

 Review opportunities are also limited to what’s in your product queue.
-You have to get through your queued products by posting thoughtful reviews within 30 days–before you’re allowed to request more.
+You have to get through your queued products by posting thoughtful reviews within 30 days before you’re allowed to request more.

-6. Do I need to have a blog or a social media following to become an Amazon Vine Member?
+7. Do I need to have a blog or a social media following to become an Amazon Vine Member?